View of Dom Luis I bridge from Vila Nova de Gaia

 I’m a huge fan of street art and there’s plenty of it in and around Porto and Gaia.

-Probably the most famous of the street art here is the 3D Half Rabbit by Bordalo II which is made out of recycled materials and looms over the corner of Rua Guilherme Gomes Fernandes Rua and Rua Dom Afonso III.
+Probably the most famous of the street art here is the 3D Half Rabbit by Bordalo II which is made out of recycled materials and looms over the corner of Rua Guilherme Gomes Fernandes Rua and Rua Dom Afonso III in Gaia.

 Back on the Porto side of the river there are lots of quirky pieces in and around the Ribeira district and, if you head along Rua das Flores, you can’t miss the electrical boxes which have nearly all been decorated, many of them by the Portuguese artists Isa Silva and CiriacoSir.